mcarroll138/the-circuit/README.md

 - [] Research making events visible only if invited by others
 - [] Research google maps/ bing for address autopopulation or something similar

+# Project Description:

+The Circuit is a social media app that focuses solely on events.
+The idea is friends can create events and share them with other friends, family, co-workers, etc. There will be no status updates or sharing of photos, this is just meant to be a living and breathing calendar that friends have access to.
+The end users control what is shared with different groups ie. friends, family, coworkers, etc.

 # Getting Started with Create React App